gidienesh/easycode/services/tenant-service/README.md

 ### 3.5.
 Data Isolation Assurance
 1.  **Tenant Context Propagation**: While not directly enforcing data separation (which is the responsibility of individual data-handling services), `tenant-service` provides the definitive `tenantId` that is crucial for other services to filter and scope data correctly.
 2.  **Configuration for Isolation Strategies**: May store configuration details related to a tenant's specific data isolation needs if more complex than simple `tenantId` filtering (e.g., dedicated database connection strings for certain enterprise tenants, though this is rare in a typical SaaS multi-tenant model).

+### 3.6.
+Internal Admin Workflow: Feature Selection, Quotation, Payment, Trials, Promotions, and Affiliates
+1.  **Feature Checklist for Admins**: Internal administrators use a checklist interface to select and configure the specific features and modules requested by each tenant during onboarding or upgrade.
+2.  **Quotation Generation**: Based on the selected features, the system generates a detailed quotation for the tenant, outlining costs and included modules/services.
+3.  **Payment & Activation**: Once payment is confirmed, the selected features are activated for the tenant, updating their entitlements in the system.
+Trial and promotional features can be enabled with specific time limits or conditions.
+4.  **Trial Management**: Admins can assign trial periods for certain features or modules, after which access is automatically restricted unless payment is made.
+5.  **Promotions & Discounts**: The workflow supports applying promotional codes or discounts to the quotation, with tracking for reporting and analytics.
+6.  **Affiliate Agent Tracking**: If a tenant is referred by an affiliate agent, this relationship is recorded, and commissions or rewards can be tracked and reported.
+7.  **Audit & History**: All admin actions (feature selection, quotation, payment, trial assignment, promotions, affiliate links) are logged for compliance and support purposes.

+This workflow ensures a seamless, auditable, and flexible process for onboarding tenants, managing upsells, and supporting marketing and affiliate programs.

 ## 4. Key Integration Points with Other Services